sammy007/monero-stratum/README.md

 ### Configuration

 Configuration is self-describing, just copy *config.example.json* to *config.json* and run stratum with path to config file as 1st argument.
 There is default XMR address of monero core team in config example and open monero rpc node from [moneroclub.com](https://www.moneroclub.com/node).

-#### Redis

-Leave Redis password blank if you have local setup in a trusted environment.
-Don't rely on Redis password, it's easily bruteforceable.
-Password option is only for some clouds.
-There is a connection pool, use some reasonable value.
-Remember, that each valid share submission will lease one connection from a pool due to <code>multi</code> exec and instantly release it, this is how go-redis works.

-#### Policies

-Stratum policy server collecting several stats on per IP basis.

-Banning enabled by default.
-Specify <code>ipset</code> name for banning.
-Timeout argument will be passed to this ipset.
-For ipset usage refer to [this article](https://wiki.archlinux.org/index.php/Ipset).
-Stratum will use os/exec command like <code>sudo ipset ...</code> for banning, so you have to configure sudo properly and make sure that your system will never ask for password:

-*/etc/sudoers.d/stratum*

-    stratum ALL=NOPASSWD: /sbin/ipset

-Use limits to prevent connection flood to your stratum, there is initial <code>limit</code> and <code>limitJump</code>.
-Policy server will increase number of allowed connections on each valid share submission.
-Stratum will bypass this policy regarding <code>grace</code> time specified on start.

-#### Payouts and Block Unlocking

-This is just stratum yet.
-Use corresponding [node-cryptonote-pool](https://github.com/zone117x/node-cryptonote-pool) modules for block unlocking and payout processing.
-Database is 100% compatible.

 ### Private Pool Guidelines